My Real Food Diary

-When I first began my journey toward health with a traditional foods diet, I often wondered what other real foodies were eating.
-At first it was my desire to compare my food choices to the food choices of others who I admired within the real food online community.
+When I first began my journey toward health with a real food diet, I often wondered what other real foodies were eating.
+I wanted to compare my food choices to the food choices of others who I admired within the real food online community.
 If Blogger X was eating a certain food, it surely fit the “real food rules”.
 Right?

-I quickly realized that there are myriad choices when it comes to eating traditional foods.
-Just because Blogger X eats sourdough bread only doesn’t mean that it’s against the rules to eat sprouted bread.
+I quickly realized that there are many choices when it comes to eating real foods.
+Just because Blogger X eats homemade sourdough bread only doesn’t mean that it’s against the rules to eat sprouted bread.
+Or just because Blogger Y won’t touch dairy or grains doesn’t mean they’re bad for us all.
 I think Sarah, The Healthy Home Economist, hits on this point when she discusses her decision not to regularly post a food diary.

-It is too easy for newcomers to the traditional food movement to get hung up on what a certain respected real foodie is eating and attempt to copy those meals exactly.
-This can lead to people not eating the foods that are appropriate for their individual systems and genetic background.
+It’s too easy for newcomers to the real food movement to get hung up on what a certain respected real foodie is eating and attempt to copy those meals exactly.
+This can lead to people not eating the foods that are appropriate for their individual systems and needs.

-Another point to consider, one that would certainly make many real food bloggers shy away from sharing what they eat, is that while following the 80/20 (or 95/5, etc) rule they may eat things that are outside of what they agree to be optimally healthy.
+Another point to consider – one that would certainly make many real food bloggers shy away from sharing what they eat – is that while following the 80/20 (or 95/5, etc) rule they may eat things that are outside of what we all know are optimally healthy foods.
 This may cause real food newbies to be mistaken about the healthiness of a certain food or meal and cause those who know real food well to accuse the blogger of promoting unhealthy foods.

 2 pastured eggs, over easy, fried in butter, sprinkled with sea salt